Elements of happiness: I disagree with Jung

 - A philosophic or religious point of view capable of coping successfully with the vicissitudes of life

+I don’t think good health alone can make a person happy.
 Good health does not necessarily mean that people are capable of doing pleasant things.
-A person with sound body and mind can be unable to sexual pleasure.
-A homosexual can be heathy, too.
-Sound health is necessary for happiness but it cannot always bring happiness.
+A healthy person can be unable to perform good sex.

 On the other hand, people with chronic diseases can be relatively happy.
-I have seen many diabetic patients are living happy life.
+I have seen many diabetic patients are living a happy life.
+They are wealthy and have a good family life.

-Jung gives importance to abstract feelings and virtues and relate them to happiness.
+Jung gives importance to abstract feelings and virtues and relates them to happiness.
 I am not sure if those feelings can bring happiness.
-Most of the people do not have those values.
+Most of the happy people do not have those values.
 To be happy one has to possess both material and abstract belongings.

 In later stage Jung made some reservations and argues that under certain circumstances presence of all factors cannot guarantee happiness.
 He adds “No matter how ideal your situation may be, it does not necessarily guarantee happiness.”